California: Climate

-Although most of the state has a Mediterranean climate, due to the state's large size the climate ranges from polar to subtropical.
+Most of the state has a Mediterranean climate.
 The cool California Current offshore often creates summer fog near the coast.
 Farther inland, there are colder winters and hotter summers.
-The maritime moderation results in the shoreline summertime temperatures of Los Angeles and San Francisco being the coolest of all major metropolitan areas of the United States and uniquely cool compared to areas on the same latitude in the interior and on the east coast of the North American continent.
-Even the San Diego shoreline bordering Mexico is cooler in summer than most areas in the contiguous United States.
-Just a few miles inland, summer temperature extremes are significantly higher, with downtown Los Angeles being several degrees warmer than at the coast.
+The maritime moderation results in the shoreline summertime temperatures of Los Angeles and San Francisco being the coolest of all major metropolitan areas of the U.S. and uniquely cool compared to areas on the same latitude in the interior and on the east coast of the North American continent.
+Even the San Diego shoreline bordering Mexico is cooler in summer than most areas in the contiguous U.S. Just a few miles inland, summer temperature extremes are significantly higher, with downtown Los Angeles being several degrees warmer than at the coast.
 The same microclimate phenomenon is seen in the climate of the Bay Area, where areas sheltered from the ocean experience significantly hotter summers and colder winters in contrast with nearby areas closer to the ocean.

 Northern parts of the state have more rain than the south.
 California's mountain ranges also influence the climate: some of the rainiest parts of the state are west-facing mountain slopes.
 Coastal northwestern California has a temperate climate, and the Central Valley has a Mediterranean climate but with greater temperature extremes than the coast.
 The high mountains, including the Sierra Nevada, have an alpine climate with snow in winter and mild to moderate heat in summer.

 California's mountains produce rain shadows on the eastern side, creating extensive deserts.
 The higher elevation deserts of eastern California have hot summers and cold winters, while the low deserts east of the Southern California mountains have hot summers and nearly frostless mild winters.
 Death Valley, a desert with large expanses below sea level, is considered the hottest location in the world; the highest temperature in the world, 134 °F, was recorded there on July 10, 1913.
 The lowest temperature in California was −45 °F on January 20, 1937, in Boca.

 The table below lists average temperatures for January and August in a selection of places throughout the state; some highly populated and some not.
 This includes the relatively cool summers of the Humboldt Bay region around Eureka, the extreme heat of Death Valley, and the mountain climate of Mammoth in the Sierra Nevada.

 The wide range of climates leads to a high demand for water.
-Over time, droughts and wildfires have been increasing due to climate change and overextraction, becoming less seasonal and more year-round, further straining California's electricity supply and water security and having an impact on California business, industry, and agriculture.
+Over time, droughts have been increasing due to climate change and overextraction, becoming less seasonal and more year-round, further straining California's electricity supply and water security and having an impact on California business, industry, and agriculture.

-In 2022, a new state program was created in collaboration with Indigenous peoples of California to revive the practice of controlled burns as a way of clearing excessive forest debris and making landscapes more resilient to wildfires.
+In 2022, a new state program was created in collaboration with indigenous peoples of California to revive the practice of controlled burns as a way of clearing excessive forest debris and making landscapes more resilient to wildfires.
 Native American use of fire in ecosystem management was outlawed in 1911, yet has now been recognized.